CyberCookie/siegel/README.md

 }
 ```

-__build.postProcessWebpackConfig__ - function that receives full webpack config that you can postprocess giving you full controll over the build.
+__postProcessWebpackConfig__ - function that receives full webpack config that you can postprocess giving you full controll over the build.

 ##### runParams